CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 ### SD Connect

 When you apply for a new CSC project, the default quota (or storage space) for SD Connect/Allas is 10 TB, which can be increased to 200 TB if needed.
-If you work with larger datasets and your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: sensitive data).
+If you work with larger datasets and your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: Sensitive data).
 Storing data in SD Connect/Allas consumes billing units.

 The rate is: 1 unit/TB, i.e. 1 TB of data stored in Allas consumes 24 billing units daily and 8760 billing units per year.